 Colin Hurd is working to drive high-tech solutions from Iowa onto farm fields all across the land.

-“We’re taking cutting-edge technology and applying it to agriculture in a way that no one has ever done,” said Colin Hurd, founder and CEO of Ames-based Smart Ag powered by Raven Autonomy.
+“We’re taking cutting-edge technology and applying it to agriculture in a way that no one has ever done,” said Colin Hurd, founder and CEO of Ames-based Smart Ag powered by Raven Industries.

 Specifically, Hurd and his team are applying driverless technology to tractors.
 They’ve developed a retrofit kit that can be added to a standard tractor to make it autonomous.
 Once equipped, the tractor connects with cloud-based Smart Ag software to perform various farming functions.